Tuplanolla/composition-98/notes.md

 * move on to the small red cluster,
 * enter the big red region,
 * traverse the big cluster counterclockwise and
-* halt in the green region.
+* halt in the big green region.

 The latter seems like the better option.